noahehall/theBookOfNoah/web_technoligies/opensource/_react.md

 ### useState
   - basics
-      - called inside a function component to add local state
-        - CANNOT be called inside a class components
-      - state is preserved between re-renders
-        - state is only created on the first render
-        - subsequent renders return the current state value
-      - returns an array
-        - [0] the current state value
-        - [1] function to update the state value
+    - pass a function to the setState function to receive the previous state value
-          -  can be called from an event handler/elseware
-    - initialize state
-    - for expensive computation, pass a function to useState
+    - pass a function to the useState hook for expensive  calculations
-      - the functional update form of setState.
-It lets us specify how the state needs to change without referencing the current state:
-        - is only called during the first render
+      - this function is only called on the initial render
-    - This is because when we update a state variable, we replace its value.
-      - This is different from this.setState in a class, which merges the updated fields into the object.
-      - we recommend to split state into multiple state variables based on which values tend to change together.
-    -
+      - subsequent renders use setState function returned from useState

 ```js
     // simple use state hook